swarmnyc/Fulton/readme.md

 Fulton Proof of Concept

-I want to copy some idea from Angular, like Dependency Injection, becaues Angular has its own compiler, so I worries some ideas like type can't works on regular nodejs.
+I want to copy some idea from Angular, like Dependency Injection, because Angular has its own compiler, so I worries some ideas like type can't works on regular nodejs.
 So use these projects to test out the language capabilities.

 ## Packages
-- `fulton` is abstrct and basic package
+- `fulton` is abstract and basic package
 - `fulton-default` is implementations
 - `fulton-example` is the server side
+- `fulton-model-decorator` typescript decorator for server and client
+- `fulton-client` basic class for client
+- `fulton-angular` basic class for angular based on fulton-client
 - `fulton-cli` is like angular generator, to create project, files (or use yo)